Arksine/moonraker/docs/configuration.md

 #
 This document describes Moonraker's full configuration.
+By default Mooonraker loads the configuration file from `~/moonraker.conf`, however prebuilt images such as MainsailOS and FluiddPi configure Moonraker load the configuration from `~/klipper_config/moonraker.conf`.

-As this file references configuration for both Klipper (`printer.cfg`) and Moonraker (`moonraker.conf`), each example contains a comment indicating which configuration file is being referenced.
-A basic [sample configuration](./moonraker.conf) in the `docs` directory.
+As this document references configuration for both Klipper (`printer.cfg`) and Moonraker (`moonraker.conf`), each example contains a comment indicating which configuration file is being referenced A basic [sample configuration](./moonraker.conf) in the `docs` directory.

 ## Core Components